 Mailing Lists

-The Mailing Lists provide access to the listservs that are available through the BCH Central Portal.
+The Mailing Lists page provides access to the listservs that are available through the BCH Central Portal.
 Listservs are lists of e-mailing addresses for people who have signed up to receive regular information about a particular topic.

 The BCH Current Awareness Service sends out regular updates summarizing new information that has been added to the BCH.
 While it is sent directly to users by e-mail, it is also possible to receive the updates by fax (please contact the Secretariat to enlist your fax number for this service).